lrstang/coursera_getting_cleaning_data_project/README.md

 ## Running the Script

 * Place all files described in the Assumption section into a single directory
-* Ensure the directory above your R working directory
+* Ensure the directory above is your R working directory

 ### From the Command Line: